-More questions?
+More questions about what to expect when you come to a class?
 Read on!
-If you have any questions that are not answered here, please contact us at firstname.lastname@example.org
+If you have any questions that are not answered here, please contact us at email@example.com

 Am I too old/ inexperienced?